pourmand1376/hugopapermod_english/content/posts/2024/Docker-Commands-I-Use/index.md

 docker system df
 ```

+I would add `-v` to above command to see more information, things like: Size of Each Image, size of each container, size of each volume and cache size.

 To make some space you can use these commands([How to clear Docker cache and free up space on your system](https://depot.dev/blog/docker-clear-cache)):

 ```bash